MatthewWoolley-S3908867/RMITChatbotCapstone/README.md

 ## Deployment

 The solution is deployed using a CloudFormation template with a lambda backed custom resource.
-For details on deploying the solution please see the details on the solution home page: [Serverless Bot Framework](https://aws.amazon.com/solutions/serverless-bot-framework/)
+For details on deploying the solution please see the details on the solution home page: [Serverless Bot Framework](https://aws.amazon.com/solutions/serverless-bot-framework/) with certain changes done to make the code funciton, check the changes folder for a txt with these edits

+Note: these changes do include python changes that have not been indented, if you need to update the previous framework, make sure to indent them correctly

 ## Source Code